okami101/vuetify-admin/packages/cli/README.md

 ## [Installation](#installation)

 Then you can finally launch `vue add vtec-admin`.
+[Check here](https://vtec.okami101.io/guide/getting-started#installation) for explanation of what this plugin does.

 If your backend run different address than [http://localhost:8000](http://localhost:8000) (which is admin API default url), edit `VUE_APP_API_URL` environment variable according to inside `.env.local`.